This is not your fault

 Celebrate your friends.

 Lift others up.
 Sextortion can lead to bullying and make people feel really alone.
 Instead, make your friends feel great by telling them what you think makes them unique and why you love that specific thing.
-You can also join a community of people fighting online harassment at HeartMob and send supportive messages to victims of sextortion and other types of harassment.
+You can also join a community of young people at NoFiltr and submit supportive advice for youth navigating risky situations on the internet.

 The reason I didn’t want to speak up is because I was afraid of what the adults in my life might think of me.
 I thought it was all my fault and I figured that’s what they would tell me.